SoumilRay/Brain-Inspired-Deep-Learning/README.md

 ## Directories

 basic: ephaptic effect is incorporated in the CNN

-dc: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers
+dc12full: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers

-dc: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers, only during training
+dc12training: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers, only during training